 High throughput screening for new CF therapies which are already revolutionising treatment

 As part of the CF Foundation initiative, high throughput screening is intended to identify active compounds, which can be brought as quickly as possible to trials in the CF patients.
 An automated method of analysing potential activity already identifying a small number of potentially active compounds from many thousands tested.
 By 2012 a number of active compound had been developed – the notable being VX-770 ivacaftor (Kalydeco) is a “potentiator” that acts on the defective CFTR protein and helps to open the chloride channel in people with CF who have at least one G551D mutation; the drug became available for patients in 2012.
-VX-809 lumacaftor is a new “corrector” that helps defective CFTR in those with the DF508 mutation to reach the cell surface and a combined trial with VX-770 (orkambi) shows suffient benefit to warrant its approval in the USA and other countries, but not the UK, for treatment of people with DF5008 mutation.
+VX-809 lumacaftor is a new “corrector” that helps defective CFTR in those with the DF508 mutation to reach the cell surface and a combined trial with VX-770 (orkambi) shows sufficient benefit to warrant its approval in the USA and other countries, but not the UK until 2019, for treatment of people with DF5008 mutation.
 Undoubtedly this programme has been a major success and will continue to be so as new compounds are identified.
 Ataluren (PTS 124) is an oral drug allowing a read through of premature stop mutations (so-called nonsense mutations with an X).
-Clinical improvements in early trials were not observed in a phase 3 trial if the patients were also receiving inhaled tobramycin.
-A further international phase 3 trial is underway.
+However, clinical improvements in early trials were not observed in a phase 3 trial if the patients were also receiving inhaled tobramycin.

 There are many other encouraging developments relating to restoring the airway surface liquid some are already of proven value such as hypertonic saline and dry powder mannitol and others are well advanced in clinical trials.